-Adviser places non-directed accounts first in the trading priority.
-Where possible, these non-directed orders are aggregated with the same broker, thereby facilitating efficient execution of client securities in a timely manner.
-Instances in which certain client orders might not be aggregated with other client orders on the same trading day include the following:
+Adviser treats non-directed accounts first in Adviser's trading priority.
+Where possible, these non-directed orders are aggregated at the same broker, thereby facilitating equitable treatment of all non-directed client accounts and facilitating timely and efficient execution of non-directed client trades.
+Instances in which certain non-directed client orders might not be aggregated with other non-directed client orders on the same trading day include the following:

-- Different client objectives and constraints (e.g., tax constraints, risk and volatility tolerance); - Different cash positions and future cash needs; and - Different desires for portfolio concentration.
+- Different client objectives and constraints (e.g., different risk and volatility tolerance, tax constraints); - Different cash positions and future cash needs; and - Different desires for portfolio concentration.

-As disclosed to all clients that have client-directed brokerage, the non-directed accounts may receive a higher trading priority than accounts that have client-directed brokerage.
-After trading priority is given to non-directed accounts, the Traders will implement rotational trading among all directed accounts, including institutional platforms that require trades to be submitted through the platform.
-Adviser's trading platform, Moxy, cannot randomize the order of directed brokers, which would amount to a randomlygenerated rotational trading schedule.
+As disclosed to all clients that have client-directed brokerage, the non-directed accounts receive a higher trading priority than accounts that have client-directed brokerage.
+After trading priority is given to non-directed accounts, the Traders will implement rotational trading among all directed accounts.
 The Traders will implement rotational trading by following the rotational order (by day of the week), which Adviser calls its Directed Trading Matrix, that the Traders keep at their workstations.
 A certain day's rotation will apply to all trades of all securities in all directed accounts executed on that day of the week.
-This Directed Trading Matrix is meant to ensure equitable treatment of all directed accounts through varying the trade order daily.
+By varying the trade order daily, this Directed Trading Matrix is meant to ensure equitable treatment of all directed accounts.